Dinakaran1998/fastqc/README.md

    * `AmazonEC2ContainerRegistryReadOnly`
    * `AmazonSSMManagedInstanceCore`
    * *(Optional)* `AmazonS3FullAccess`
-5. Create the role and note its ARN.
+5. Create the role and note its ARN

 ---

-## 6. Build and Push Docker Image
+## 7. Build and Push Docker Image

 ### Build